spryker/spryker-docs/docs/dg/dev/guidelines/project-development-guidelines.md

 ## Establish coding standards
 Before you start developing, establish coding standards.
 Implement code checks based on the standards into your CI/CD.
 The default code checks shipped with Spryker are located in `/config/install/sniffs.yml`.
 You might want to add more checks that are based on your project's requirements.

-Make sure that code can't be merged until it corresponds to your coding standards.
+Make sure that the code is merged only when it corresponds to your coding standards.
 But [Don't be slowed down by Spryker's core rules](#dont-be-slowed-down-by-sprykers-core-rules).

 ## Code maintainability
 Code maintainability is important because it ensures that your code remains understandable, adaptable, and modifiable throughout its lifecycle.
 It helps development teams to manage and enhance code efficiently, reducing the likelihood of bugs and costly errors over time.